It can be frustrating to overdraw from your bank account when funds are low. You’re already short on cash and now you have to pay an extra fine.

 How can I avoid overdraft fees?

 The best way to avoid overdraft fees is by getting a checking account that doesn’t have overdraft fees like the ones we listed above.
-We also offer some tips below to avoid overdrafting your account.
+However, if you are unable to switch to a fee-free checking account, there are a few other strategies that you can employ.

 What is overdraft protection?